These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

 “I can’t sign my name, I don’t know how to write.”

 So they refused to give him the job

 Having been turned down as a janitor, he started to sell cigars.

 He was so successful in his cigar selling venture, that he became a millionaire.

-Think about what you would have been if you could sign your name!”
+Think about what you could have become if you could read and write!”